Prevent Return Fraud

 2. Make Your Return Policy Visible

-Even if you have carefully crafted your return policy to be as explicit as possible, some customers will still try to contradict you by claiming they did not see the policy posted anywhere.
+Even if you have carefully crafted your return policy to be as explicit as possible, some customers will still try to contradict you by claiming they have not seen the policy posted anywhere.
 To avoid this, there are two places you should have your return policy posted.
-Firstly, you should have the policy posted in a clearly marked section on your website with a large heading to make it unmissable.
+Firstly, the policy should be published in a clearly marked section on your website with a large heading to make it unmissable.
 Secondly, and most importantly, you should show the policy at checkout and require all customers to check a box confirming that they understand it before completing the transaction.

 3. Track Your Shipments

-Online businesses are even more vulnerable than physical stores when it comes to return fraud because maliciously-minded customers can claim that they never received the items they ordered.
-To combat this, you need to instate a foolproof tracking system for every order you send out.
-This ensures that you can pinpoint exactly where any given package is at any point in time.
+Online businesses are even more vulnerable than physical stores regarding return fraud because maliciously-minded customers can claim that they never received the ordered items.
+To combat this, you must install a foolproof tracking system for every order you send out.
+This ensures that you can pinpoint exactly where any package is at any time.
 Make it clear in your return policy that if you can prove that the item arrived, then you will not give any refunds.
 No legitimate customers should feel upset about this regulation.

 4. Legitimize All Returns